+Figure 1: Reference Schematic for the Decision-Making Process to Implement

+IMCs 0350 or 0375

+Attachment 1: Revision History Table for IMC 0375

 0375-01 PURPOSE

-01.01 To establish guidance for Reactor Oversight Process (ROP) at plants in an extended shutdown condition for reasons performance .
+01.01 To establish guidance for the implementation of the Reactor Oversight Process (ROP) at plants in an extended shutdown condition for reasons not related to performance (i.e. emergent technical challenges).

-01.02 To ensure that when the plant is in an extended shutdown condition, the Nuclear Regulatory Commission (NRC) communicates unified and consistent oversight in a clear and predictable manner to the licensee, the public, and other stakeholders.
+01.02 To ensure that when the plant is in an extended shutdown condition for reasons not related to performance, the Nuclear Regulatory Commission (NRC) communicates unified and consistent oversight in a clear and predictable manner to the licensee, the public, and other stakeholders.

 01.03 To ensure other Federal agencies, such as the Federal Emergency Management Agency (FEMA), the Environmental Protection Agency (EPA), the Department of Justice (DOJ), and the Department of Homeland Security (DHS), and State and local government representatives are involved and informed as necessary.

+01.04 To document: the required regulatory and licensee actions taken; the resolved technical issues leading to approval for restart (if required); and the eventual return of the plant to the routine ROP.

+01.05 Provide assurance that the plant will be operated in a manner that provides adequate protection of public health and safety following restart.

 0375-02 OBJECTIVES

-02.01
+02.01 To establish guidance for when this Inspection Manual Chapter (IMC) should be initiated and concluded.

-02.02 To provide guidance for developing an inspection plan outlining the specific inspections related to the return of the plant to power operation and necessary to baseline inspection.
+02.02 To provide guidance for developing an inspection plan outlining the specific inspections related to the return of the plant to power operation and any necessary changes to baseline inspection.

-02.03 To provide guidance concerning the applicability of the Performance Indicators (PI’s) that may be an extended shutdown condition.
+02.03 To provide guidance concerning the applicability of the Performance Indicators (PIs) that may not be applicable to an extended shutdown condition.

 02.04 To provide a mechanism for communicating the status of NRC oversight activities to internal and external stakeholders.

-02.05
+02.05 To provide guidance on the establishment of an oversight panel to help coordinate oversight and facilitate internal and external communications.

-02.06 To verify that licensee corrective actions are sufficient prior to restart.
+02.06 To verify that licensee corrective actions are sufficient prior to restart; if required.

 0375-03 APPLICABILITY

 This manual chapter may be implemented during an extended shutdown for reasons not related to performance.

 Consistent with IMC 0608, “Performance Indicator Program,” an extended shutdown is defined as an outage lasting 6 months or longer.
 IMC 0375 provides guidance for ROP implementation at plants that had been operating (before they entered into an extended shutdown) under the provisions of the ROP and IMC 0305, “Operating Reactor Assessment Program.”
-A plant in extended shutdown will still be assessed using IMC 0305 and the Action Matrix.
+A plant in extended shutdown implementing the guidance of 0375 will still be assessed using IMC 0305 and the Action Matrix.

 0375-04 RESPONSIBILITIES AND AUTHORITIES